docker/docs/ee/upgrade.md

 * If running UCP, the UCP upgrade should follow once all of the Swarm engines have been upgraded.

-To upgrade Docker Enterprise Edition you need to individually upgrade each of the following components:
+To upgrade Docker Engine - Enterprise you need to individually upgrade each of the following components:

-1. Docker Enterprise Engine.
+1. Docker Engine - Enterprise.
 2. Universal Control Plane (UCP).
 3. Docker Trusted Registry (DTR).